casangi/casadocs/docs/tasks/task_sdimaging.rst

    (specified by *convsupport*).
 Depending on their distance from the grid coordinate, the observations are weighted according to the *gridfunction* and the result is added to the pixel value.
-   The weight image and the image have the same shape.
+   The weight image has the same dimensions as the image.

    The *minweight* parameter defines a threshold of weight values to mask.
 The pixels in *outfile* whose weight is smaller than